-- Children sit three papers in maths:

-- Paper 1: arithmetic, 30 minutes

-- Papers 2 and 3: reasoning, 40 minutes per paper

-- Paper 1 will consist of fixed response questions, where children have to give the correct answer to calculations, including long multiplication and division.
-Papers 2 and 3 will involve a number of question types, including:

-- Multiple choice
+- Children sit three papers in maths: - Paper 1: Arithmetic, 30 minutes - Papers 2 and 3: Reasoning, 40 minutes per paper - Paper 1 will consist of fixed response questions, where children have to give the correct answer to calculations, including long multiplication and division.
+Papers 2 and 3 will involve a number of question types, including: - Multiple choice - Constrained questions, e.g. giving the answer to a calculation, drawing a shape or completing a table or chart - Less constrained questions, where children will have to explain their approach for solving a problem

-- True or false

-- Constrained questions, e.g. giving the answer to a calculation, drawing a shape or completing a table or chart

-Less constrained questions, where children will have to explain their approach for solving a problem